What makes multifocal lenses different from other lenses?

 Our doctors will perform a thorough examination and advise you of a customized treatment plan for correcting your vision.
 Almost everyone with good health is a candidate for implant surgery, but people with chronic infections, diabetes, or other problems may have to wait until these conditions are under control prior to surgery.

 Should I have a multifocal lens put in both eyes?

 Typically cataracts will develop in both eyes.
 If only one eye has a cataract, only one implant is necessary.
 If both eyes have cataracts and the vision in one eye is worse, your surgeon will generally elect to implant that eye first.
 If both eyes are the same, he usually starts with the ‘non-dominant’ eye.
 Our doctors will look at a number of factors in deciding which eye to implant first.

 What will a multifocal procedure cost?
 Will insurance cover any of it?

-If you do not have a cataract, but wish to have the multifocal lens implanted to improve your distance and near vision, the procedure is viewed as elective by Medicare and private insurance companies.
+If you do not have a visually significant cataract, but wish to have the multifocal lens implanted to improve your distance and near vision, the procedure is viewed as elective by Medicare and private insurance companies.